 What you will see happening is:

 - Refurbished and redecorated toilets - the toilets at Newlands are well below standard and keep breaking down.
-Some work has been done already and more work is planned during 2018
+Some work has been done already and more work is planned later in 2019

 - Improvements being made to public signage and the car park surface

 - Car parking charges have been introduced at Newlands Corner from July 2018

 There will be a new Newlands Corner site management plan in existence later in 2019.
 As part of this, there will be plans to open up some of the views currently overgrown and enhance the open downland below the car park.
 More information on this work will be posted on the site notice boards.

 Implementation of parking charges

 Car parking charges will help Surrey County Council cover the cost of looking after Newlands Corner and other countryside in Surrey.
 The council is facing higher than ever demand for services while receiving much less money.
 Parking charges will help make sure visitors still get the facilities and well-maintained countryside they value and love.
 Revenue received will be ring-fenced to be spent on the countryside and provide continued public access.